AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-47704-bundled-product-shows-in-stock-products-price-only.md

       * **[!UICONTROL Option Title]** = o2
       * **[!UICONTROL Input type]** = **[!UICONTROL Dropdown]**
       * Mark required checkbox
-      * Add any simple product which is in stock, different from the product added in the step before; for example - Strive Shoulder Pack 24-MB04 - before adding the product, note down its price - $32
+      * Add any simple product which is in stock, different from the product added in the step before; for example - Strive Shoulder Pack 24-MB04.
+Before adding the product, note down its price - $32
       * Default quantity: 1
 1. Save product.
 1. Go to the storefront and find the product created in the previous steps.